 -

-Step 2, transfer from Hendaye to either Irun or San Sebastian by Euskotren metro for €2.55...
+Step 2, travel from Hendaye to San Sebastian Amara by Euskotren for €2.75.

 On arrival at Hendaye, walk out of the station and turn right, walk to the little Euskotren station in the corner of the forecourt.
-It only has one platform.
-Buy a ticket for around €2.55 and hop on the next metro train, they run every 30 minutes from Hendaye to Irun & San Sebastian Amara, journey time to San Sebastian Amara is 37 minutes.
-Whether you change to the mainline Spanish train in Irun or at San Sebastian Amara is entirely up to you, it's about a 10-minute walk between the Euskotren station and the mainline Renfe (Spanish Railways) station in both Irun and San Sebastian, but clearly San Sebastian is a nicer place to wait if you have a lot of time between trains.
-See the photos above for photos, travel tips & more details on the Euskotren connection between Hendaye, Irun and San Sebastian.
+Buy a ticket for €2.75 and hop on the next metro train, they run every 30 minutes from Hendaye to San Sebastian Amara, journey time 37 minutes.

 -

-Step 3, travel from Irun or San Sebastian to Madrid by fast air-conditioned Alvia train from €25...
+Step 3, travel from San Sebastian to Madrid by Alvia train from €25.

-If you want to travel from Toulouse to Madrid in a day, you'd take an early morning train from Toulouse to Hendaye (not possible on Sundays)and the afternoon Alvia from Irun or San Sebastian to Madrid, leaving Irun around 14:50 and San Sebastian around 16:30, arriving Madrid Chamartin around 22:10.
+If you want to travel from Toulouse to Madrid in a day, you'd take an early morning train from Toulouse to Hendaye (not possible on Sundays) and the afternoon Alvia from Irun or San Sebastian to Madrid, leaving Irun around 14:50 and San Sebastian around 16:30, arriving Madrid Chamartin around 22:10.

 The first stage of the journey to Madrid is a lovely descent out of the mountains, just sit back and enjoy with a cup of cafe con leche from the cafe-bar car.
 The Alvias travel at relatively low speed on Spanish 5'6" gauge tracks as far as Burgos, then they pass slowly through a shed where their axles are changed to 4' 8½ standard gauge.
-They then dash over the standard-gauge high-speed line to Madrid at up to 155mph.
+They then dash over the standard-gauge high-speed line to Madrid at up to 250 km/h.

 Tip: There's a lovely rustic bar at San Sebastian Renfe station, just at the end of the nearest platform at the left-hand end of the station building (as you face it from outside).
 A great place for a morning coffee and croissant or afternoon beer while you wait.

-Alvia trains from Irun & San Sebastian to Madrid...
+Alvia trains from Irun & San Sebastian to Madrid

-Toulouse to Barcelona...
+Toulouse to Barcelona

 -